-Specific policies embodied in the Honor Code include (1) the Academic Honesty Policy, (2) the Dress and Grooming Standards, (3) the Residential Living Standards, and (4) the Continuing Student Ecclesiastical Endorsement Requirement -- as stated on the Honor Code website http://honorcode.byu.edu/.
+- (1) the Academic Honesty Policy,

+- (2) the Dress and Grooming Standards,

+- (3) the Residential Living Standards, and

+- (4) the Continuing Student Ecclesiastical Endorsement Requirement.

 All students shall be required to conduct themselves in a manner consistent with the principles of The Church of Jesus Christ of Latter-day Saints and the BYU Honor Code.
 Furthermore, all students are required to abstain from possessing, serving, or consuming alcoholic beverages, tobacco, tea, coffee, or harmful drugs.
-Involvement with gambling;

-pornographic, erotic, or indecent material; disorderly, obscene, or indecent conduct or expressions; or with other offensive materials, expressions, or conduct or disruption of the peace that, in the sole discretion and judgment of the university, is inconsistent with the principles of the Church and the BYU Honor Code is not permitted in student housing.
+Involvement with gambling; pornographic, erotic, or indecent material; disorderly, obscene, or indecent conduct or expressions; or with other offensive materials, expressions, or conduct or disruption of the peace that, in the sole discretion and judgment of the university, is inconsistent with the principles of the Church and the BYU Honor Code is not permitted in student housing.
 All guests of students must comply with the Residential Living Standards while on the premises of university-approved housing.
 All students are required to know the Dress and Grooming Standards and abide by them.
 (The standards expressed above apply to students at all times whether on or off campus.)
-For additional information refer to the honor code website: http://honorcode.byu.edu/

-Multicultural Contexts: Promoting Mutual Enrichment in our Learning Community
+Diversity, Inclusion and Belonging: Promoting Mutual Enrichment in our Learning Community

 Brigham Young University promotes an enriched environment in which differences of race, ethnicity, culture, gender, language, age, abilities, geographic origin, etc. contribute to enhanced learning.
 Relevant university policies and aims may be found at https://multicultural.byu.edu/.
 We work closely with the BYU Multicultural Services Office and promote multicultural competence in our SP program.
+We are also working continuously in our program, department, college and university-level Diversity, Inclusion and Belonging efforts and advocacy.